 How Much is Double Glazing?

-Double glazing is the process of installing windows with two panels of glass with a layer of argon gas in between.
-This helps to increase insulation, making homes much more energy-efficient and reducing your heating costs.
+In short, double glazing is the process of installing windows with two panels of glass that have a layer of argon gas in between them.

 Average Cost of Double Glazing

 And how much should you expect to pay for double glazing?

 The average cost of double glazing in the UK will vary depending on the type of window you choose to have installed.

 For example, a fixed double glazed window will cost you around £300 to £600, while a single casement window is normally a little more expensive (between £400 to £700).